About Me

 I've been “into” water since 1979.
 That’s when I left a corporate job to work for my local water utility as a treatment plant operator trainee.
 My neighbor worked there, and he made the job sound fascinating.
 I was intrigued by the scientific and technical aspects of the work.
 Here's what I learned:

-Water is fascinating!
 Knowledge of biology, chemistry and mathematics is critical for operating water and wastewater treatment facilities.
 Operators have on-the-job and classroom training in treatment plant operation, maintenance, and laboratory testing.
 We had to understand the federal, state, and local regulations.
 All this training and experience is required to get a state license for operating our treatment plants.
 There's lots of variety in the work, including lab, mechanical, and record keeping tasks.
 It's never boring!

 Over 36 years, I worked my way up from treatment plant operator - to environmental lab technician - to division director at one city.
 Then to assistant public works director - and finally to utility director for another city for the last 15 years.